Best privacy settings on Android

-Remember, Google runs Android’s operating system, and they make their billions through mining and selling user data.
-So it should be no surprise they collect scary amounts of your data through that little device in your pocket that we all so heavily rely on.
+Remember, Google runs Android’s operating system, and it makes its billions through mining and selling user data.
+So it should be no surprise it collects scary amounts of your data through that little device in your pocket that we all so heavily rely on.

 Fortunately, there are some settings you can easily change to have some control over your data and what is shared.
-If you want to go a step further in protecting your privacy, you would need to stop using the Google apps completely by de-installing these and opting for alternative apps, and lastly for the more tech-savvy, the best option would be getting a custom ROM and going completely Google-free.
+If you want to go a step further in protecting your privacy, you would need to “deGoogle” and stop using the Google apps completely by de-installing these and opting for alternative apps like replacing Gmail with Tuta Mail and Google Chrome with a more private browser.
+Lastly for the more tech-savvy, the best option would be getting a custom ROM and going completely Google-free.

 How many changes and improvements you’re willing to make on your Android all depends on you.
-To begin lightly, we will start by looking at the stock Google apps and some easy changes you can make to take back your data.
+To begin lightly, we will start by looking at the stock Google apps and some easy changes you can make to better protect your data.

 Android devices come with a range of pre-loaded Google apps like the popular Google Search, Chrome, Gmail and Google Maps.
 The default installation on billions of Android devices is one reason why Google is the dominant search engine, the most used browser, email and maps provider to this day.
 While these apps are user-friendly and all integrate to work well together, the reality is that when you use these Google apps on your Android device, Google is tracking just about everything you do.
-Google uses your data to profit off of you.
+Google uses your data to maximize its own profit.

 As we have mentioned many times before, If it’s free, you are the product.
 This is very much the case when it comes to Google’s seemingly free apps.
 Opting for privacy focused, alternative apps is a good starting point for more privacy.